Jankyneering/mu-cell-bb-drivers/README.md

-# Software
+# µCell BB Drivers

-Folder containing custom/forked software components, as well as build scripts and documentation for the software side of the project.
+Separate repo for the µCell baseband drivers, which are used in the µCell firmware and other projects.
+This repo is a submodule of the main µCell repo, but can also be used independently for other projects that require the same drivers.

 ## License & Acknowledgements